CoryC3K/FLSun-Q5/README.md

 It helps quiet down the printer during non-printing times.
 My internal fan is doubled with my extruder fan, as I'm running 12v noctua's.
 This shuts them both off, and I should be more concerned about heat on the mobo, but I'll be okay.

+## Fan1 vs Fan2

+So, MKS has some 'splanin to do.
+Their wiring Schematic and their pinout say different things.

+In the Silkscreen on the board, and on the "Pin" document, they list FAN1 as PC14 on connector J7
+FAN2 as PB1  on connector J6

+On the Schemtaic page (Rev V3.0..002), page 4, it lists:
+FAN1 as PB1  on connector to J6
+FAN2 as PC14 on connector to J7

+So already we've had them switched.
+In Marlin, where we define what pin on the CPU does what, we've got:
+#define FAN_PIN                             PB1   // FAN1, Pin36 board, FAN2 connector, part-cooling
+#define FAN1_PIN                            PC14  // FAN2, Pin9 board, FAN1 connector

+Note: I added the comments.
+As noted in the above section, PC14 is the Hotend-cooling fan, and PB1 is the Extruder fan.
+To achieve this wiring, do the following:

+Extruder Fan plugged into "FAN1"/J7 connector
+Part Cooling Fan plugged into "FAN2"/J6 connector